Baa, Baa, Black Sheep

 Royal Taxation

-At first glance, this nursery rhyme may seem a simple children’s song teaching the kids the sound that sheep make.
-In reality, however, this verse speaks about… taxation!
+At first glance, this nursery rhyme sounds like a simple little song teaching children the sound that sheep make.
+In reality, this verse may speak about something far less innocent — taxation.

 Tax on Wool